Quantco/pnpm-licenses/readme.md

 --json-input-file, -i        Read input from a (json) file, instead of calling pnpm ourselves or reading from stdin --output-file, -o            Output to a file instead of stdout --filter, -f                 Filter out dependencies via glob patterns.
+--filter-packages, -fp       Filter out packages in a pnpm workspace.
 ```